 Preheat oven to 375 and spray the baking dish with cooking spray.
 Whisk together milk, cream, eggs, salt and white pepper in a large bowl; set aside.
 Cook bacon until crisp, remove from pan and drain on paper towels, then chop into bite-sized pieces.
 Cook shallot in bacon fat over medium heat until golden, only about one minute.
-Add bacon, bread and cheese into custard mixture so that all bread is covered; allow to soak for about 1/2 hour.
+Add bacon, bread, cheese, cooked shallots and dried parsley into custard mixture so that all bread is covered; allow to soak for about 1/2 hour.
 Transfer mixture into baking dish and cover with foil.
 Bake for 30 minutes, then remove foil and bake for additional 10 minutes or until golden brown.

 I love this kind of dish for Sunday morning brunch when we can take the time for an extra cup of coffee and relax.
 It's really special when served in a beautiful baking dish.

 This actually looks super tasty!
 Very creative too.

 What a great savory version of bread pudding!
 Yum!

 Such a perfect brunch dish!
 Now I want to call up my friends and arrange a Sunday morning get-together just so that I can make this bread pudding. :-)